-Standard contents tables contain only standard (non-FAI) messages.
+Standard contents tables contain only standard (non-FAI messages.
 FAI tables contain only FAI messages.
-For more details about FAI messages, see [MS-OXCMSG] section 1.3.2.
+For more information about Folder associated information (FAI) messages, see [MS-OXCMSG] section 1.3.2.

 The soft deleted views contain only messages that have been soft deleted.